eoglethorpe/deeper/Websocket_API.md

 Websockets are used by clients to subscribe and unsubscribe to different events in the server.
 Client sends requests to server on websocket for subscriptions.
 Once subscribed, the server will notify the client whenever the subscribed event occurs.

+> In each request, a sequence number needs to be provided with key `sn` and the client should expect the response to contain the same sequence number.

 ## Authroization and connection

 Connect to the subscription endpoint at the following path.
 The client must pass an *access_token* available through the REST API.